Holographic Evidence for Non-Supersymmetric Conformal Manifolds: Abstract

 \section{Abstract}

-We provide the first holographic evidence for the existence of a non-supersymmetric conformal manifold arising from exactly marginal but supersymmetry-breaking deformations of a superconformal field theory.
-In particular, we construct a 2-parameter non-supersymmetric deformation of a supersymmetric AdS vacuum in Type IIB string theory.
-We prove that the non-supersymmetric vacua are perturbatively stable and also do not suffer from various non-perturbative instabilities.
-Finally, we argue that diffeomorphism symmetry protects our vacua against higher-derivative string corrections.
+We provide the first holographic evidence for the existence of a non-supersymmetric conformal manifold arising from exactly marginal but supersymmetry-breaking deformations of a superconformal three-dimensional field theory.
+In particular, we construct a 2-parameter non-supersymmetric deformation of a supersymmetric AdS non-geometric background in Type IIB string theory.
+We prove that the non-supersymmetric backgrounds are perturbatively stable and also do not suffer from various non-perturbative instabilities.
+Finally, we argue that diffeomorphism symmetry protects our solutions against higher-derivative string corrections.

 Amongst quantum field theories, conformal field theories (CFTs) play a distinguished role.
 For example, CFTs are important in statistical mechanics, where they provide a description of many phase transitions.
 Moreover, CFTs are fixed points of the renormalisation-group flow thus introducing a notion of universality.
 Finally, because of the constraints imposed by conformal invariance, strongly-coupled CFTs can provide an insight into non-perturbative QFTs more generally.